johnston9/MS3-Shot-Caller/README.md

 These are only being used for the MS3 project and will be replaced if the app is to be made in any way public.

-The images used in the sites image bank and sent by ficticious users are also from the above.

 I researched the topic of copyright when it comes to the use of screenshots of tv shows used for non-profit student purposes and although it is somewhat of a grey area the general consensus is that it come under the "Fair Use Doctrine".
 Also in terms